- Welcome to CYS

 6. How do I register my child with CYS?

-Registration is free and easy.
+Registration is free and easy and enables your child/youth to use all of our programs and services.
 Contact Parent Central Services on Katterbach Kaserne at CIV 09802-832533 or DSN 467-2533 to schedule a registration appointment.
-Parents may also stop by Parent Central Services, building 9028 room 26 on Katterbach Kaserne with completed registration paperwork in hand.
-The following information and paperwork will be required:
+Parents may also stop by Parent Central Services, building 9028 room 26 on Katterbach Kaserne.
+The following will be required to register:

 Identification Card (Sponsor or Spouse)